APopp524/APopp524/README.md

-## Hi there 👋
+## Hello 👋

-Full Stack Developer with a BA degree and a passion for creative responsive web design.
-Check out some of my work!
+I am a Full Stack Developer with a BA degree and a passion for creative responsive web and mobile design.
+Check out some of my work on my portfolio page!

 ### Stats about me